CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Abstract

 \section{Abstract}

-Masked autoregressive models (MAR) have recently emerged as a powerful paradigm for image and video generation, combining the flexibility of masked modeling with the potential of continuous tokenizer.
-However, video MAR models suffer from two major limitations: the \emph{slow-start problem}, caused by the lack of a structured global prior at early sampling stages, and \emph{error accumulation} across the autoregression in both spatial and temporal dimensions.
-In this work, we propose \textbf{CanvasMAR}, a novel video MAR model that mitigates these issues by introducing a \emph{canvas} mechanism—a blurred, global prediction of the next frame, used as the starting point for masked generation.
-The canvas provides global structure early in sampling, enabling faster and more coherent frame synthesis.
-Furthermore, we introduce compositional classifier-free guidance that jointly enlarges spatial (canvas) and temporal conditioning, and employ noise-based canvas augmentation to enhance robustness.
-Experiments on the BAIR and Kinetics-600 benchmarks demonstrate that CanvasMAR produces high-quality videos with fewer autoregressive steps.
-Our approach achieves remarkable performance among autoregressive models on Kinetics-600 dataset and rivals diffusion-based methods.
+Masked autoregressive models (MAR) have emerged as a powerful paradigm for image and video generation, combining the flexibility of masked modeling with the expressiveness of continuous tokenizers.
+However, when sampling individual frames, video MAR models often produce highly distorted outputs due to the lack of a structured global prior, especially when using only a few sampling steps.
+To address this, we propose \textbf{CanvasMAR}, a novel autoregressive video prediction model that predicts high-fidelity frames with few sampling steps by introducing a canvas—a blurred, global one-step prediction of the next frame that serves as a non-uniform mask during masked generation.
+The canvas supplies global structure early in sampling, enabling faster and more coherent frame synthesis.
+To further stabilize autoregressive sampling, we propose an easy-to-hard curriculum via a motion-aware sampling order that synthesizes relatively stationary regions before attending to highly dynamic ones.
+We also integrate compositional classifier-free guidance that jointly strengthens the canvas and temporal conditioning to improve generation fidelity.
+Experiments on the BAIR, UCF-101, and Kinetics-600 benchmarks demonstrate that CanvasMAR produces higher-quality videos with fewer autoregressive steps.
+On the challenging Kinetics-600 dataset, CanvasMAR achieves remarkable performance among autoregressive models and rivals advanced diffusion-based methods. \keywords{Video prediction \and Masked autoregressive models \and Canvas}